GSA/centers-of-excellence/about/team.md

         img:  DanielleGallant19.jpg
         center: Communications Lead
         bio: >-
-          Danielle Gallant (she/her) has over 5 years of public sector experience supporting high visibility, government-wide programs.
+          Danielle Gallant (she/her) has 10 years of public sector experience supporting high visibility, government-wide programs.
 At the CoE, Gallant serves as a User Experience and Content Designer.
 Gallant manages the CoE website, supports UX strategy for other digital products, and supports digital communication initiatives.
 Gallant engages with CoE experts and stakeholders to produce content and design that is innovative and meaningful.
         linkedin: daniellergallant
       - name: Eboni J.D.
 Freeman
         img:  EboniFreeman23.jpg